 When someone becomes pregnant, they may be struggling with issues of anxiety they had before the pregnancy.
 Xanax is prescribed to help people with anxiety and panic disorder, and many women who become pregnant continue to experience those symptoms even after they become pregnant.
 Simply becoming pregnant causes heightened anxiety in many women as a result of hormonal changes in the body.

-They also may be worried about taking care of the baby, their finances, their relationships, and a host of other issues that expectant parents deal with.
-They may also be concerned with things that have nothing to do with the pregnancy.
+They also may worry about taking care of the baby, their finances, their relationships, and a host of other issues that expectant parents deal with.
 For whatever reason, people who become pregnant may wish to continue – or start – using anti-anxiety medications like Xanax in order to keep calm.

 The issue is that Xanax is not safe to take during pregnancy.
-It is described as a category D drug by the Food and Drug Administration (FDA).
+It is a category D drug by the Food and Drug Administration (FDA).